NYULibraries/dlts-enm-verifier/README.md

 ## Overview

-`ev` (DLTS ENM Verifier) verifies the data accuracy of the components of a specified live ENM instance or set of saved ENM files.
-The ENM components are checked against a specified live TCT instance or set of saved JSON files conforming to the TCT JSON API spec.
+`ev` (DLTS ENM Verifier) compares the data of ENM components against the TCT via its JSON API and reports any discrepancies in the `reports/[COMPONENT]/` directories.

 The ENM components that are verified: